dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 layout: post
 categories: three.js
 id: 581
-updated: 2022-04-20 09:41:18
+updated: 2022-12-06 11:27:39
-version: 1.29
+version: 1.30
 ---

-I feel as though I need to work on things that are fun now and then with javaScript at least once in a while, otherwise I will end up hating what I love if it make it all about work and no play.
-With that being said [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) is certainly an example of fun and exciting javaScript, rather than dull but useful jaavScript.
-Sure there might prove to be many examples of practical application of threejs to write about, however I often see it more as something to play with when it comes to making simple animations, games, and toy like projects.
+[Threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) is certainly an example of fun and exciting javaScript.
+Sure there might prove to be many examples of practical application of threejs to write about as well, however I often see it more as something to play with when it comes to making simple animations, games, and toy like projects.

-I often find myself making clocks because they are a quick yet fun thing to make with javaScript and canvas elements, yet there is a great deal of room for creativity when it comes to this kind of project if I do take a moment to pour some serious time into one of them.
-However for the sake of this post at least I think I will be starting out with just a basic example of a clock using three.js.
+I often find myself making clocks because they are a quick yet fun thing to make with javaScript and canvas elements.
+However there is a great deal of room for creativity when it comes to this kind of project as well if I do take a moment to pour some serious time into one of them.
+However for the sake of this post at least I think I will be starting out with just a basic example of a clock using threejs.
 With that said this post will be on a [threejs example](/2021/02/19/threejs-examples/) that is a javaScript powered basic clock which should prove to be a simple fun little project.

 This is an example type post in which I am making a threejs project where things are updated by way of the local client system time.
-This is then not to be confused with the [THREE.Clock](/2021/05/28/threejs-clock) constructor which is a class that can eb used to keep track of time that has elapsed from a starting point.
+This is then not to be confused with the [THREE.Clock](/2021/05/28/threejs-clock) constructor which is a class that can be used to keep track of time that has elapsed from a starting point.
+This Clock class often comes into play when making a main animation loop, which is something that is kind of a whole other subject apart from this.

 <!-- more -->